CNN's Morgan denies phone hacking in testy appearance

 As the scale of the phone hacking problem emerged this summer, McCartney's ex-wife Heather Mills gave an interview about the incident and said that a senior journalist at the Trinity Mirror Group had admitted hacking her phone.

-Mills said the journalist had confronted her with details of a message left by McCartney in early 2001 following a row between the couple.
+Mills said the journalist had confronted her with details of a message left by McCartney in early 2001 following an argument between the couple.
 She said the journalist was not Morgan, but that he was editor of the paper at the time.

 Asked about the incident, Morgan refused to say who had played him the recorded message and said he did not think it was entirely unethical to listen to someone's voice message.

-The phone hacking scandal, which severely damaged the reputation and value of Murdoch's News Corp at the height of the scandal this year, has largely focused on the malpractice at the News of the World.
+The phone hacking scandal, which has severely damaged the reputation and value of Murdoch's News Corp, has largely focused on the malpractice at the News of the World.

 But the allegation by Mills briefly turned the spotlight on the behavior of other tabloids, which have for years competed ferociously to secure front-page stories.

 News Corp has accepted that people working for the News of the World hacked into the phones of celebrities, politicians and the victims of crime to generate stories.
-It said earlier on Tuesday that it had settled legal claims with a further seven people as it works through the separate allegations.
+It said earlier on Tuesday that it had settled legal claims with a further seven people.

-The scandal, which dominated news headlines in July, has also damaged the reputations of British politicians and police, who were all shown to be too close to Murdoch's media group.

 At the height of the scandal, News Corp closed the 168-year-old News of the World and pulled its most important planned acquisition in Britain in decades, the $12 billion purchase of the rest of BSkyB it did not already own.